 Disability Awards and Lump Sum Benefits

-Our Shrewsbury and Freehold Workers’ Compensation Attorneys Fight for the Best Outcome
+Our New Jersey Workers’ Compensation Attorneys Fight for the Best Outcome

 In New Jersey, there are two types of worker’s compensation settlements.
 If your claim is settled, the type of settlement depends on whether the insurance company is disputing any part of your claim – for example, whether it was work-related, or how bad your injuries are.
 The two types of settlements are:

 - Order approving settlement (Section 22 settlement) – An agreement is reached on a specific permanent disability rating.
 The insurance company agrees to pay permanent disability benefits in installments (based on New Jersey’s schedule of benefits).
 Under the terms of this type of settlement, you don’t give up your right to future benefits.
 If your condition gets worse, you have the option of reopening your claim to seek additional disability benefits.
 This option is available for two years following the last payment of the settlement.